-During 2021, the Compensation and Management Development Committee members were Christopher Kiritsy (Chairman), Michael Richman and Matthew L. Sherman, M.D., none of whom currently is, or formerly was, an officer or employee of the Company.
-In 2021, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of our Board of Directors or Compensation and Management Development Committee.
+During 2022, the Compensation and Management Development Committee members were Christopher Kiritsy (Chairman), Michael Richman and Matthew L. Sherman, M.D., none of whom currently is, or formerly was, an officer or employee of the Company.
+In 2022, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of our Board of Directors or Compensation and Management Development Committee.
 There are no family relationships between or among the members of our Board of Directors or executive officers.

 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee met four times during 2021 and has four members, James Geraghty (Chairman), Ann Barbier, M.D., Ph.D., Michael Richman and Maya R. Said, Sc.D.
+Our Nominating and Corporate Governance Committee met four times during 2022 and has four members, James Geraghty (Chairman), Ann Barbier, M.D., Ph.D., Michael Richman and Maya R. Said, Sc.D.
 The Board of Directors has determined that all members of the Nominating and Corporate Governance Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
-Our Nominating and Corporate Governance Committee's responsibilities are set forth in the Nominating and Corporate Governance Committee's written charter and include evaluating and making recommendations to the full Board of Directors as to the composition or organization and governance of the Board of Directors, overseeing the process for CEO and other executive officer succession planning and developing and recommending governance guidelines for the Company.
+Our Nominating and Corporate Governance Committee's responsibilities are set forth in the Nominating and Corporate Governance Committee's written charter and include evaluating and making recommendations to the full Board of Directors as to the composition or organization and governance of the Board of Directors and its committees, evaluating and making recommendations as to potential director candidates, evaluating the performance of current members of the Board of Directors, overseeing the process for CEO and other executive officer succession planning and developing and recommending governance guidelines for the Company.

 In addition, under our current corporate governance policies, the Nominating and Corporate Governance Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third-party search firms or other appropriate sources.
-Once identified, the Nominating and Corporate Governance Committee will evaluate a candidate's qualifications in accordance with our Nominating and Corporate Governance Committee vill evaluate a candidate's qualifications in accordance with our Nominating and Corporate Governance Committee Policy Regarding Qualifications of Directors appended to our Nominating and Corporate Governance Committee's written charter.
+Once identified, the Nominating and Corporate Governance Committee will evaluate a candidate's qualifications in accordance with our Nominating and Corporate Governance Committee Policy Regarding Qualifications of Directors appended to our Nominating and Corporate Governance Committee's written charter.
 Threshold criteria include: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry, possible conflicts of interest, the extent to which the candidate would fill a present need on the Board of Directors, diversity among the Board of Directors and concern for the long-term interests of the stockholders.